+Per Diem employees can be considered full-time employees under the ACA if the work over 30 hours on average a year.
 Employers can use a look-back period of up to 12 months and reasonable methods of crediting hours to determine eligibility of full-time employees for health insurance.
-If an employee works more than 30 hours a week on average they must be offered coverage as long as they maintain full-time status.
+If an employee works more than 30 hours a week on average (or 28 as a safe harbor) they must be offered coverage as long as they maintain full-time status.

 An employer has to offer coverage to employees based on how many full-time workers they have, nothing else.
 If one spouse has employer coverage it doesn’t effect whether the other spouse has to be offered coverage.